 New Hampshire Gay Men’s Chorus …

-The Endearing Story of a Granite State Treasure
+The Endearing Story of a Granite State Musical Treasure

 Founded in 1998, the New Hampshire Gay Men’s Chorus (NHGMC) has an amazing, endearing history of triumphs and struggles, good times and bad.
 Through it all, the Chorus has delivered high-quality entertainment and musical joy to tens of thousands of people all over the state.
-Despite overcoming fears and doubts in its early years, when acceptance of gay people in New Hampshire was scarce, the NHGMC is growing rapidly in popularity and has blossomed into rapidly growing professional musical and community-service organization in higher demand now than at any time in its history.
+Despite overcoming fears and doubts in its early years, when acceptance of gay people in New Hampshire was scarce, today the NHGMC is more popular than ever all over the state and beyond.
+In the words of NH Governor Christopher Sununu, in his 25th Anniversary Commendation, the Chorus is “truly a Granite State musical treasure.”

-Now in its 22nd year, NHGMC is a popular, talented, not-for-profit musical group that performs two concert series per year — a Holiday series in December and a Spring series in May — in at least four New Hampshire cities.
+Now in its 25th Silver Anniversary year, NHGMC is a popular, talented, not-for-profit musical group that performs two concert series per year — a Holiday series in December and a Spring series in May — in at least four New Hampshire cities.

 The Chorus also gives many Outreach performances throughout the year at assisted living centers, at Interfaith services, at sports events, for government and civic groups, and at Pride events.
 In recent years, the Chorus has received greater publicity, performing on national and local television.

 Today, unlike its early years, the Chorus is in high demand, respected, and loved more than ever.
 The Chorus has received written Proclamations from New Hampshire governors and the mayors of New Hampshire cities.
-In March, 2018, as part of its yearlong series of spectacular 20th Anniversary events, NHGMC made history when it performed for New Hampshire Governor Chris Sununu and his Executive Council inside the State House.
+Manchester Mayor Joyce Craig honored NHGMC at its 25th Anniversary Kickoff Celebration, reading a proclamation and declaring July 24, 2022, as New Hampshire Gay Men’s Chorus Day in the City of Manchester.
+In March, 2018, NHGMC made history when it performed for the first time inside the State House for Governor Sununu and his Executive Council.
 It was the first such invitation from any New Hampshire governor.
-Governor Sununu also honored the Chorus by presenting NHGMC with a 20th Anniversary Commendation.
 The Governor and his family also attended the Chorus’s 2018 Holiday Concert Series in Manchester.

-Each year, from 2010 to 2018, the Chorus sang the National Anthem to open the New Hampshire Fisher Cats baseball game in Manchester.
+Since 2010, the Chorus has performed the National Anthem to open the New Hampshire Fisher Cats baseball game in Manchester.
 And for the first time in its history, in June, 2017, NHGMC sang the National Anthem for the Boston Red Sox at Fenway Park – the first gay men’s chorus to sing at Fenway!

 In 2004, the Chorus made history when it traveled to Walt Disney World in Florida to perform there as the first openly gay choral group.
 The trip coincided with its popular Spring 2004 concert series, Disney Spectacular.
 In 2019, the Chorus sang the National Anthem at Congressman Chris Pappas’s swearing-in ceremony, at the Congressman’s invitation.
 Also in 2019, for the first time, it sang the National Anthem and several inspirational songs at the Opening Ceremonies of the New Hampshire Special Olympics, at the University of New Hampshire’s Wildcat Stadium.